Douge0310/Douge0311/README.md

 <br>

-- 🔭 I’m currently working on D1M
+- 🔭 I’m currently working on ITYIM

 - 🌱 I’m currently learning **html、css、js**
 <!-- - 👯 I’m looking to collaborate on ... -->
 - 🤔 I’m looking for help with **How Learn front-end technology ?**
 <!-- - 💬 Ask me about ... -->
-- 📫 How to reach me: <douge0311@gmail.com>
+- 📫 How to reach me: <douge0310@gmail.com>
 <!-- - 😄 Pronouns: ... -->
 - ⚡ Fun fact: Set a small goal first, that is to make 100 million.